Rub some oil around the inside of 1kg/2lb bread tin.

 Knead the dough in the bowl, or on a work surface, for 100 presses.
 Avoid adding flour if possible.

-Cover the dough bowl with oiled cling film and leave it in a warm place for the dough to double in size, which will take about an hour.
+Cover the dough bowl with a large upturned mixing bowl and leave it in a warm place for the dough to double in size, which will take about an hour.

 Knead the dough for another 100 presses.

 Shape the dough and put it into the prepared tin.

 Cover the tin with a large upturned mixing bowl and leave it to rise in a warm place for 40 minutes.